QuackShot: Reception

+Contemporary

 In the United Kingdom, QuackShot was the top-selling Mega Drive game upon release.

-QuackShot received a mostly positive response from critics upon release.
-GameRankings, an aggregator for video game reviews, assigned the game a score of 77% based on 2 reviews.
-MegaTech magazine praised the game's graphics, but criticized the game's easiness.
-Damian Butt from Sega Pro also praised the graphics, and noted the game's various puzzles, explaining that "[e]ven if the ideas are not original, the way they are strung together to accelerate the pace to overload is nothing short of breath-taking".
-Levi Buchanan from IGN gave QuackShot a 7.3/10, also lauding the graphics and animation as excellent and saying the music was pleasing.

-Butt criticized Donald's controls in certain situations in the game, as well as the difficulty of some levels and puzzles.
-Buchanan also criticized the controls, calling them "float-y" and noted the difficulty in executing precision jumps, explaining that "[i]t's far too easy to over- or under-shoot a narrow column and slip to your doom".
-Butt was also "dubious of the number of credits", stating that the game may seem easy with unlimited continues, but that the player will "still need considerable skill to reach the treasure island".
-Buchanan was disappointed with the lack of speech samples, explaining that it's "a bit of a drag with a character that is so defined by his voice".
-Ultimately, Butt said that "[y]ounger players will instantly be enthralled by Donald's quest" and that "QuackShot is everything a cartoon game should be and more".
-Buchanan summed up the game as being a "good platformer tripped up by some questionable controls" and recommended the game as "a mildly enjoyable 16-bit platformer that would fit nicely in your Genesis collection".
+QuackShot received a positive response from critics upon release.
+Paul Rand of Computer and Video Games magazine praised the graphics and gameplay, but noted its slower pace compared to action games.
+MegaTech magazine also praised the graphics and gameplay, but criticized the lack of difficulty.
+Console XS magazine called it one of the "best games for the Mega Drive."
+Damian Butt from Sega Pro gave it a 95% score, praising the graphics and puzzles, explaining that "[e]ven if the ideas are not original, the way they are strung together to accelerate the pace to overload is nothing short of breath-taking".
+However, he had several criticisms, including Donald's controls in certain situations, the difficulty of some levels and puzzles, and "the number of credits" that make the game seem easy with unlimited continues, but noted that the player will "still need considerable skill to reach the treasure island".
+Ultimately, he said that "[y]ounger players will instantly be enthralled by Donald's quest" and that "QuackShot is everything a cartoon game should be and more".

 Entertainment Weekly gave the game an A and wrote: "What does this action game have in common with classic 1950s Disney cartoons?
 The completely deranged hero.
 During the Donald's 'quack attacks', the feathers practically fly off the screen and into your lap".

+Retrospective

+GameRankings, an aggregator for video game reviews, assigned the game a score of 77% based on 2 retrospective reviews from Sega-16 and IGN.
+Sega-16 scored it 8 out of 10.

+Levi Buchanan from IGN gave QuackShot a 7.3/10, lauding the graphics and animation as excellent, and saying the music was pleasing.
+He criticized the controls, calling them "float-y" and noted the difficulty in executing precision jumps, explaining that "[i]t's far too easy to over- or under-shoot a narrow column and slip to your doom".
+He was also disappointed with the lack of speech samples, explaining that it's "a bit of a drag with a character that is so defined by his voice".
+Buchanan summed up the game as being a "good platformer tripped up by some questionable controls" and recommended the game as "a mildly enjoyable 16-bit platformer that would fit nicely in your Genesis collection".

-Mega placed the game at #7 in their "Top Mega Drive Games of All Time" list.
-In 2017, Gamesradar ranked the game 28th on its "Best Sega Genesis/Mega Drive games of all time".
+In 1992, Mega placed the game at #7 in their "Top Mega Drive Games of All Time" list.
+In 2017, GamesRadar ranked the game 28th on its "Best Sega Genesis/Mega Drive Games of All Time".